Being young in Europe today - digital world

 Source data for tables and graphs

 ICT surveys cover households having at least one member in the age group 16-74 years.
 Households with children are those with at least one member aged less than 16 years.
-Within this article statistics that refer to the whole adult population cover those aged 16-74 years while young people is a collective term used to describe the subpopulation of people aged 16-29 years; note that this age range was unavailable for some of the indicators presented and in these cases the coverage of young people has been modified to those within the range of 16-24 years.
+Within this article statistics that refer to the whole adult population cover those aged 16-74 years while young people is a collective term used to describe the subpopulation of people aged 16-29 years.

 In her agenda for Europe, the President of the European Commission outlined a set of priorities for the period 2019-2024.
 One of these concerns ‘A Europe fit for the digital age’.
 In February 2020, the European Commission adopted a Communication on Shaping Europe’s digital future (COM(2020) 67 final), which highlights the opportunities that exist around developing new technologies such as artificial intelligence and 5G networks, or exploiting a wealth of potential information from big data.
 Alongside encouraging businesses to work on developing these new technologies, the strategy also ensures that any new developments are made while ensuring the trust of European citizens (trustworthy technologies, fostering an open and democratic society, enabling a vibrant and sustainable economy, helping to combat climate change and promote a green transition).